-The doctoral program in Administration and Leadership Studies is designed for future school administrators and offers a rich mixture of theory and application through specifically designed courses.
+The doctoral program in Administration and Leadership Studies is designed for future college administrators and college faculty and offers a rich mixture of theory and application through specifically designed courses.
 We expect our cohort to develop a spirit of a camaraderie that promotes the development of ethical beliefs, and a constructivist philosophy.
 In addition to traditional course work, the Gettysburg Leadership Walk is designed to complement the academic package and to promote leadership concepts and ideas for future research.